 Eat Cannabis Edibles with Food in Your Stomach

-When it comes to cannabis edibles, it’s beneficial to eat a moderate amount of food as the time to realize its effects will be more gradual and potentially last longer.
+When it comes to marijuana edibles, it’s beneficial to eat a moderate amount of food as the time to realize its effects will be more gradual and potentially last longer.
 Try choosing fat-rich foods over others, as the fats help absorb and distribute cannabinoid molecules throughout your system.

-So in other words, if you want your body to really absorb cannabis’ therapeutic value, that is, its THC and CBD molecules, it’s best have food in your stomach.
+So in other words, if you want your body to really absorb cannabis’ therapeutic value, that is, its THC and CBD molecules, it’s best have food in your stomach!